rdfostrich/article-swj2020-cobra/content/related-work.md

 ✓: fullfils the strategy completely; ~: fullfils the strategy partially.
 </figcaption>
 </figure>

+There exists a correspondence between these query atoms and the independent copies (IC), change-based (CB), timestamp-based (TB) and fragment-based (FB) storage strategies.
+Namely, IC and FB typically lead to efficient VM queries, CB is better for DM queries, and TB is best for VQ queries.
+No single strategy leads to good performance of all query atoms.

+[](#rdf-archive-systems) shows an overview of the primary RDF archiving systems, and which storage strategy they follow.
+These are explained in more detail hereafter.

 #### Independent copies approaches
 [SemVersion](cite:cites semversion) tracks different versions of RDF graphs,